nicoazel/Sidewalk-Social-Distance-Evaluation/README.md

 -----------
 # 1. Workflow Overview
 ### Assumptions
-This tool/workflow is developed for the evaluation of specific sidewalks for the purpose of social distancing interventions.
+This tool/workflow is developed for the evaluation of specific sidewalks in support of social distancing interventions.
 End Users are interested in several blocks at a time and these tools support design development.
 ### Analysis
 The analysis focuses on questions of social distancing on sidewalks with the understanding that there is generally low covid-19 transmission risk outdoors, but risk rises when individuals spend time in close proximity.
-In the context of the city sidewalk there are two conditions that are likely to increase risk, areas where there is not sufficient space to spread out, and busy areas with greater pedestrian traffic or stationary occupants of the sidewalk.
+In the context of the city sidewalk there are two conditions that are likely to increase risk, areas where there is not sufficient space to spread out, and busy areas with greater pedestrian traffic or zones that gather stationary occupants.

 <center><a href="https://imgur.com/enYw1Or"><img src="https://i.imgur.com/enYw1Or.jpg" title="source: imgur.com" width="400"/></a></center>